 "What support is available from outside agencies?"

-- Pupil Support Services - offer a wide range of support for children with
+?
+Tameside Specialist Outreach Service - offer a wide range of support for children with SEN including:

 "How do you review the progress of children with SEN and set targets?"

-The class teachers will also meet regularly with the teaching assistants involved with delivering any interventions.
-Intervention tracking sheets are used to monitor the progress of the children.
+The class teachers also meet regularly with the teaching assistants involved with delivering any interventions.
+Interventions are monitored using entry and exit assessments to show the progress of the children.

 Keeping Children Safe